Search

 Recently someone at my office asked, “Do I really need to create a stored procedure for a really tiny, simple, SSRS report query?”
 Great question.
 In the past we had taken the position of doing all SSRS data access via stored procedures.
 But…should we?
 As with everything we do, there’s no simple black & white answer.

 Below are some things to consider when reporting from a relational data source.
-When making the decision, ideally you can get input & agreement from both the DBAs and the Developers.
+When making the decision, ideally you can get input & agreement from both the DBAs and the developers.

-image Stored Procedures as a Dataset Source for an SSRS Report
+Stored Procedures as a Dataset Source for an SSRS Report

 Pros